Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Summary of discussion Limitations

-We also measured the cognitive load imposed on the students during all parts of all surveys.
-The generally high \acrshort{icl} and average scores between 0.5 and 0.7 indicate that the difficulty of the problems was adequate overall.
-We see reductions in cognitive load when students are presented with visualization in both \acrshort{cn} and \acrshort{dcn} surveys. \acrshort{ecl} is mostly lower than \acrshort{icl} and \acrshort{gcl}, except for the two-qubit \acrshort{dcn} survey.
-It could be the case that the amount of space \acrshort{dcn} takes up compared to \acrshort{cn} leads to increased \acrshort{ecl}, due to participants not being able to see all answers at once (which means page scrolling becomes necessary), resulting in a possible split-attention effect \cite{chandler1992split}.
-On the other hand, the lower translation competence of participants in the two-qubit \acrshort{dcn} survey could also be a reason for the higher \acrshort{ecl}.
+We also measured the cognitive load imposed on the students during the surveys.
+The generally high \acf{icl} and average scores between 0.5 and 0.7 indicate that the difficulty of the problems was adequate overall.
+We see reductions in cognitive load when students are presented with visualization in both \ac{cn} and \ac{dcn} surveys.
+One possibility is that the amount of space \ac{dcn} takes up compared to \ac{cn} leads to increased \acf{ecl}, due to participants not being able to see all answers at once (which means page scrolling becomes necessary), resulting in a possible split-attention effect~\cite{chandler1992split}.
+On the other hand, the lower connectional understanding of participants in the two-qubit \ac{dcn} survey could also be a reason for the higher \ac{ecl}.
+To summarize the results in regard to \textbf{RQ1}, on average, the test items were suitable, even for a heterogeneous target group, with a few exceptions.